PavelKisliak/BitSerializer/README.md

 - Customizable validation of deserialized values with producing an output list of errors.
 - Configurable set of policies to control overflow and type mismatch errors.
 - Support loading named fields in any order with conditions (for version control).
-- Support serialization for the most commonly used STD containers and types including modern `std::u16string` and `std::u32string`.
+- Serialization support for the most commonly used STD containers and types including modern `std::u16string` and `std::u32string`.
-- Support serialization for enum types (via declaring names map).
+- Support for serializing enum types as an integer or string (via declaring names map).
 - Support serialization to memory, streams and files.
 - Encoding to various UTF formats.
 - Useful [string conversion submodule](docs/bitserializer_convert.md) (supports enums, classes, chrono, UTF encoding).